vacp2p/vac.dev/_posts/2020-02-14-waku-update.md

 For more details on what each client support and don't, you can follow the [work in progress checklist](https://github.com/vacp2p/pm/issues/7).

-In terms of end user applications, work is currently in progress to integrate it into the [Status core app](https://github.com/status-im/status-react/pull/9949) using the statusg-go client.
-It is expected to be released in their upcoming 1.1 release (see [Status app roadmap](https://trello.com/b/DkxQd1ww/status-app-roadmap)).
+Work is currently in progress to integrate it into the [Status core app](https://github.com/status-im/status-react/pull/9949).
+Waku is expected to be part of their upcoming 1.1 release (see [Status app roadmap](https://trello.com/b/DkxQd1ww/status-app-roadmap)).

 **Simulation:**

-We've got a [simulation](https://github.com/status-im/nimbus/tree/master/waku#testing-waku-protocol) in the Nimbus client that verifies - or rather, fails to falsify - the scalability model described in an [earlier post](https://vac.dev/fixing-whisper-with-waku).
-More on this below.
+We have a [simulation](https://github.com/status-im/nimbus/tree/master/waku#testing-waku-protocol) that verifies - or rather, fails to falsify - our [scalability model](https://vac.dev/fixing-whisper-with-waku).
+More on the simulation and what it shows below.

 ## How many users does Waku support?

-This is our current understanding of how many users a network running the Waku protocol can support.
+This is our current understanding of how many users a network running Waku can support.
 Specifically in the context of the Status chat app, since that's the most immediate consumer of Waku.
 It should generalize fairly well to most deployments.

 **tl;dr (for Status app):**
 - beta: 100 DAU